The Excel SUBSTITUTE Function

 |text||-||The original text string containing the text to be replaced.|

-|old_text||-||The text to be found and replaced by new_text.|
+|old_text||-||The sub-string that is to be found and replaced by new_text.|

-|new_text||-||The new text that is used to replace the old_text.|
+|new_text||-||The new text string that is to be used to replace the old_text.|

 An optional argument which specifies which occurrence of old_text should be replaced by the new_text.

 - If a value of [instance_num] is specified, just that instance of the old_text is replaced;